JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 If your project requires more Python dependencies, use the mechanisms below to ensure they are automatically installed.

+**Do not install packages using conda or pip directly!** PythonCall can and will delete and reinstall its Conda environment periodically, such as when any dependencies change.

-We **strongly recommend that you specify Conda dependencies** if possible, instead of pip or script dependencies.
+**We strongly recommend that you specify Conda dependencies** if possible, instead of pip or script dependencies.
 This is because Conda can account for all inter-dependencies between packages and so prevent incompatible combinations of packages from being installed.